scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

    => isolate a small reproducible failure: a test case

 #.
 Change one thing at a time and re-run the failing test case.
 #.
-Use the debugger to inderstand what is going wrong.
+Use the debugger to understand what is going wrong.
 #.
 Take notes and be patient.
 It may take a while.

 .. note::